kylefox1/Quartz-Test/content/Garden-1/Bikestream-2021_0925-V0.1.md

 Thus, cycling analytics is a major focus for us.

+### What work is coming out soon from of the Bikestream project?

+Our next work after developing the Databike Zeta 001 will be some additional work on developing the databike's physical setup (especially adding a smart-lock), improving data- and bike-specifications and logging software, and these PoCs:

+1. try token-gated locks with unlock-protocol/mintgate for databikes,
+2. try a Helium+Streamr integration,
+3. procure partners for data monetization,
+4. use an open source bikesharing/booking mobile app with databikes, and
+5. develop a data cooperative model for member-based services and products.

-### What future is the Bikestream project cycling towards?
+### What future is the Bikestream project cycling towards? (i.e., vision)

-Develop Bikestream into a mobility data platform and a future where global and local communities can own and manage their micro-mobility data and vehicles.
+We hope to develop Bikestream into a mobility data platform and a future where global and local communities can own and manage their micro-mobility data and vehicles.

 Mobility goal